 In July 2017, Phoenix Environmental Sciences Pty Ltd (Phoenix) was engaged by EMO to undertake a rehabilitation assessment in areas rehabilitated in 2015 and 2016 surrounding the Edna May Gold Mine.
 Botanica Consulting (BC) took over the monitoring of these sites in 2018, and this is the fourth year of monitoring completed by BC.
 EMO has rehabilitated an additional 74.5 ha of farmland in 2020 and 2021 and additional monitoring sites have been added to these areas.
-For the 2021 monitoring there were 12 sites in the farmland rehabilitation areas and six analogue sites in nearby Eucalypt woodlands.
+For the 2022 monitoring there were 12 sites in the farmland rehabilitation areas and six analogue sites in nearby Eucalypt woodlands.
+One new site was established during this monitoring at the recently rehabilitated Warrachuppin Road.